Electoral district of King (South Australia)

+History

-The Electoral District Boundaries Commission considered that it had renamed the electoral district of Napier to King, but only 1479 of the estimated 27,002 voters in King had previously been voters in Napier from the rural areas of Bibaringa, One Tree Hill, Uleybury, Yattalunga.
+The 2016 redistribution by The Electoral District Boundaries Commission considered that it had renamed the electoral district of Napier to King when it created a new marginal seat, but only 1479 of the estimated 27,002 voters in King had previously been voters in Napier from the semi rural areas of Bibaringa, One Tree Hill, Uleybury, Yattalunga.
 The majority of voters in King came from Wright in the suburbs of Golden Grove, Greenwith, Salisbury East and from Little Para in the suburbs of Gould Creek, Hillbank, Salisbury Heights, Salisbury Park.

-Geography

-At its creation in 2016, King contained the suburbs of Bibaringa, Uleybury, Yattalunga, One Tree Hill, Gould Creek, Hillbank, Golden Grove, Greenwith, Salisbury Heights, Salisbury Park and part of Salisbury East.
-The northern part is essentially rural and the southern part is suburban.
-It is on the western foothills of the Mount Lofty Ranges at the northern end of Adelaide.

-The 2020 redistribution has moved the northern boundary south to Uley Road which has resulted in the movement of the suburbs of Bibaringa, Uleybury and Yattalunga which were part of the former Electorate of Napier to Schubert.
+The 2020 redistribution moved the northern boundary south to Uley Road which has resulted in the movement of the northern semi rural areas of Bibaringa, Uleybury and Yattalunga in the City of Playford, which were part of the former Electorate of Napier, to the large rural electorate of Schubert.

+At the 2024 redistribution, King gained part of the suburb of Craigmore from Elizabeth in the North and lost part of the suburb of Salisbury East to Wright.